methodgg/wago.io/backend/api/helpers/encode-decode/Readme.md

     // This is the only required field. meta.type = 'MyAddon'

-    // expectedType is included when updating an existing import so it should be checked to ensure it's still the same. if (expectedType && meta.type !== expectedType) {
-      return false
-    }

     // the remaining fields are optional.
     meta.game = "sl" // Expansion from object (example if toc version is stored to object; defaults to the most recent retail expansion).